rist-ro/rl-introduction-notes/sutton_rl.md

 **The model can be incorrect and, thus, the policy learned can thus be suboptimal**.
 Reasons for the model being wrong are:

-* Environment is stochastic and it is hard to fully learn the MDP dynamics.
+* The environment is stochastic and it is hard to fully learn the MDP dynamics.
 * The MDP is learned through function approximation and is, thus, imperfect.
 * The environment is non-stationary.

-**In the Dyna-Q  case we can solve the problem of non-stationarity  by rewarding exploration**.
-We can do this by adding to the reward of  the pair $(S,A)$ a term $k \sqrt{\tau}$ where $k$ is a small constant and  $\tau$ is the number of timesteps since the last visit of the state-action pair.
+**In the Dyna-Q case, we can solve the problem of non-stationarity  by rewarding exploration**.
+We can do this by adding to the reward of  the pair $(S,A)$ a term $k \sqrt{\tau}$ where $k$ is a small constant and,  $\tau$ is the number of timesteps since the last visit of the state-action pair.
 We call this algorithm **Dyna-Q+** (see page 167 for comparison).

 ---

 #### Prioritized sweeping

-Prioritized sweeping is a method based on the observation that, **using all state-action pairs from the model usually don't have a lot of states they can learn from** (this happens especially with sparse rewards).
-This suggest that planning **should be working backward from *goal-states*** (basically anything with a stronger reward signal).
+Prioritized sweeping is a method based on the observation that **using all state-action pairs from the model usually doesn't have a lot of states they can learn from** (this happens especially with sparse rewards).
+This suggests that planning **should be working backward from *goal-states*** (basically anything with a stronger reward signal).

 To implement prioritized sweeping we **introduce all state-action pairs $(S,A)$ whose update difference $P$ is larger than a threshold $\theta$  with $P$ as a priority into the queue**.
 $$